 Under the guidance of an X-ray, a nerve root block is placed into the area where your nerve exits your spinal column and consists of a combination of a local anesthetic and a steroid.

-Call or make an appointment online today at The Nexus Pain Center in Columbus, Georgia, for help managing your neck pain with innovative medical solutions and cutting-edge technologies.
+Call or make an appointment online at The Nexus Pain Center in Columbus or LaGrange, Georgia, for help managing your neck pain with innovative medical solutions and cutting-edge technologies.